I Have No Mouth, and I Must Scream (video game): Development

 Mullich contracted the Dreamers Guild to do the programming, artwork and sound effects.
 Its S.A.G.A. game engine was seen as an ideal user interface for the player to interact with the environment and to converse with the characters in AM's world.
 It was decided early on that high resolution graphics were necessary to capture the nuances and mood of Ellison's vivid imagination, and so Technical Director John Bolton adapted the engine to utilize SVGA graphics and included the Fastgraph graphics library.
 Mullich and Cyberdreams art director Peter Delgado had frequent meetings with Dreamers Guild art director Brad Schenck to devise art direction complementing the surreal nature of the story.
 Since the story takes place in the mind of a mad god who can make anything happen, the team chose a variety of art styles for each of the scenarios, ranging from the unsettling perspectives used in German Expressionist films to pure fantasy to stark reality.
 Assistant art director Glenn Price and his team rendered more than 60 backgrounds utilizing a number of 2D and 3D tools, including Deluxe Paint and LightWave.
-Hundreds of animations were drawn by assistant art director Jhoneil Centeno and his team of animators.

 Mullich commissioned film composer John Ottman to write more than 25 pieces of original MIDI music for the game.

 Ellison worked as a voice actor on the project, providing the voice for AM.
 His face was used for the in-game representation of AM's icon, as well as for the box art showing a larger version of the icon.

-In pre-release publicity for I have No Mouth, and I Must Scream, Ellison said that it would be a game "you cannot possibly win".
+In pre-release publicity for I Have No Mouth, and I Must Scream, Ellison said that it would be a game "you cannot possibly win".
 Though the gaming media found that the finished game backed away from this controversial promise, and Sears said that he had convinced Ellison that having a game with only negative endings was a bad idea, in a 2013 interview Ellison insisted that "I created it so you could not win it.
-The only way in which you could "win" was to play it nobly.
+The only way in which you could 'win' was to play it nobly.
 The more nobly you played it, the closer to succeeding you would come, but you could not actually beat it.
 And that annoyed the hell out of people too."